configcat/js-sdk/samples/amplitude-sample/README.md

 # ConfigCat + Amplitude A/B Testing Angular Sample App

+We would like to show a method of how to A/B testing with ConfigCat and Amplitude.
+[Here](https://configcat.com/blog) is a detailed article.

 To run the sample project you need [Angular CLI](https://cli.angular.io/) installed
 ```
 npm install -g @angular/cli